LauraBreimann/neuron_Puro-PLA_quantification/README.md

  ### 4. Puro-PLA analysis using RS-FISH

-One optional step is to prepare the Puro-PLA images using a difference of Gaussian filer using the macro script ```DoG_filter.ijm```.
+One optional step is to prepare the Puro-PLA images using a difference of Gaussian filter using the macro script ```DoG_filter.ijm```.
 The sigma for the Gaussian blur needs to be adapted for each new set of images.

 To detect Puro-PLA spots in the image, the Fiji plugin [RS-FISH](https://github.com/PreibischLab/RS-FISH) can be used (info on how to use RS-FISH and how to download the plugin can be found on the [RS-FISH](https://github.com/PreibischLab/RS-FISH) GitHub page).
 The macro ```RS-FISH_macro.ijm``` can be used to run RS-FISH in batch mode.
 Determine the parameters before using one representative image and then run the rest of the images in batch mode.